Chandu8817/escrow-task/README.md

 ### Contract Functionality

-In this contract, three main functions are defined:
+In this contract, two main functions are defined:

 1. **Deposit:**
     - Deposits funds into the escrow, locking them until claimed.